 Students should understand that in a normal distribution the data are distributed symmetrically around the mean.
 Since the mean lies in the middle of the data, it is also the median.
 As the mean is located at the point at which the curve is highest, it is also the mode.
-Therefore the mean, median, and mode are equal for a normal distribution.
+Therefore the mean, median, and mode are equal for a perfect normal distribution and are approximately equal for the data that is approximately normal.

 - Using data such as those in the previous chart, continue to investigate the area under the curve and the percentage of data that are one, two, and three standard deviations from the mean.
 Coach students along the investigation using the following directions, and discuss their observations. - Approximate the percentage of data that are to the left of the mean and then to the right of the mean. - Approximate the percentage of data within three standard deviations.
-Ask them what they notice. - Approximate the percentage of data within one standard deviation. - Approximate the percentage of data within two standard deviations.
+Ask them what they notice.

+o Approximate the percentage of data within one standard deviation.

+Approximate the percentage of data within two standard deviations.
 As students analyze the data, they should recognize that fifty percent of the distribution lies to the left of the mean and fifty percent lies to the right of the mean.
 Furthermore, approximately 68% of the data lie within one standard deviation of the mean, 95% is within two standard deviations of the mean, and almost all the data are within three standard deviations of the mean.

-- Students will have to confirm whether a data set approximates a normal distribution.
+Students will have to confirm whether a data set approximates a normal distribution.
 Observe students as they are working through examples to make sure they understand the concept of normal distribution.
-Using technology, students should consider the measures of central tendency, the appearance of the histogram, and the percent of data within one, two, and three standard deviations of the mean (i.e., are they close to 68%, 95%, and 99.7%). - If the data approximate a normal distribution, the properties of the normal distribution can be used to solve problems.
+Using technology, students should consider the measures of central tendency, the appearance of the histogram, and the percent of data within one, two, and three standard deviations of the mean (i.e., are they close to 68%, 95%, and 99.7%).
+Furthermore there is a normal probability plot on the TI graphing calculator allow students to determine if data is approximately normal.
+If the data is approximately normally distributed the Normal line will be straight.
+If the data is normal then standard deviation is a meaningful statistic to use.

+- If the data approximate a normal distribution, the properties of the normal distribution can be used to solve problems.
 Students should recognize that for normally distributed data, the area under the curve between any two values is equal to the probability that a given data value will fall between those two values.
 Consider a data set of 100 items normally distributed having a mean of 3.4 and a standard deviation of 0.2.
 If 68% of the area under the curve is within one standard deviation, then students should realize approximately 68 items should be between 3.2 and 3.6.
 Students should consider how many items would be between 3.2 and 3.6 if the data set has 200 items?
 500 items?
 750 items?
-1000 items?
-The www.wessa.net website (Wessa 2014) can be used to demonstrate that for a randomly selected sample from a population that is normally distributed as the size of the sample increases, the distribution will approach the shape of a normal curve and the percentages indicated in the diagram of the following task will be approached as well.

-Once students are comfortable working with applications where the scores of interest are one, two, or three standard deviations from the mean, you can introduce a problem where the score is 1.5 standard deviations from the mean.
+1000 items? - Once students are comfortable working with applications where the numbers are one, two, or three standard deviations from the mean, you can introduce a problem where the score is 1.5 standard deviations from the mean.
 At this point you could use the diagram shown below.